-So how long does it take to make froth?
+So how long does the Capresso Milk Frother take to make froth?
 As an example, it takes around 4 minutes to make 4 oz of hot froth.
 The warm cycle doesn’t take as long, at around 3 minutes for the same quantity.
 Doubling the milk quantity will add a bit more to the overall time, so keep this in mind.

-There are a few things worth mentioning here.
+There are a one or two minor things worth mentioning here regarding this Capresso frother.
 Firstly the pitcher does get quite warm when running on the hot cycle, so be careful that you don’t put it down on an unsuitable surface when it has finished.
 This is easy to avoid, and you can simply return it onto the base until it has cooled down.
 Another issue is that we have read some reports of the nonstick coating peeling off below where the frothing disc rotates.
 This seems to happen after a prolonged period of use, often after a few years.
 A tell tale sign of this is when the machine makes a scratching noise when in use.
 Capresso do sell replacement pitchers for $12, so getting it replaced is not too costly or difficult.
 Aside from that the only other complaint we have is about the short extension cord, already mentioned above.

 If you are looking for any easy way to froth milk, then the Capresso milk frother 202 is a solid choice.
 It may be a little pricey at around $60, but you often see it on sale for less than that.
-You can find out more about the Capresso Froth Pro over one the Amazon page.
+You can find out more about the Capresso Froth Pro Automatic Milk Frother over on the.